xzovin00/IDS/README.md

 # IDS
-SQL implementation of a ER diagram.
+SQL implementation of an ER diagram.